Last updated: 21-January-2014

 The details of the interface with the measuring stage and encoder and associated digital readout units are covered in the Installation Guide.

-The program has a menu driven graphical user interface and thus, much of its use is self-explanatory.
+Much of the use of the program is self-explanatory through menu options and choice box selections.
 There are a variety of user options that change the behaviour of the program which are described below.
 There are also step-by-step measuring scenarios for some of the more common situations.
 It is recommended that you follow a measuring scenario with a test series to gain familiarity with the program and to understand how to save measurements to a file.

 Menu Item Explanations